Flood Damage Restoration

 Work Project Updates

-Council is releasing 'rounds' of work packages to civil contractors to ensure consistent delivery across multiple locations at a time within the region.
-This approach will ensure the large flood damage restoration program is delivered efficiently and to a high-quality standard.
+Council released 'rounds' of works packages to civil contractors to ensure consistent delivery across multiple locations at a time within the region.
+This approach has ensured the large flood damage restoration program has been delivered efficiently and to a high-quality standard.

 You can find out more details on what roads have already been repaired as well as what roads repairs are in progress or due to commence shortly.